-- (i) Open space is to be provided generally in accordance with the Open Space Plan at Figure 3. - (ii) Multiple use open space should remain usable for its intended purpose, and not compromised for extended periods by such matters as wet soils. - (iii) Riparian vegetation along any main watercourse drainage reserve is to be reestablished using native species. - (iv) Any drainage reserve riparian corridor is not to be less than 40 metres in width (i.e. 20m either side of the re-established ephemeral creek) or 20 metres, as relevant, at any point unless otherwise justified to the satisfaction of the consent authority and as required by the NSW Office of Water. - (v) Open space areas are to be linked by pedestrian and cycle paths as much as practicable to provide an accessible network of open space.
+- (i) Open space is to be provided generally in accordance with the Open Space Plan at Figure 3. - (ii) Multiple use open space should remain usable for its intended purpose and not be compromised for extended periods by wet soils. - (iii) Riparian vegetation along main watercourse drainage reserves is to be reestablished using native species. - (iv) Drainage reserve riparian corridors are not to be less than 40 metres in width (i.e. 20m either side of the re-established ephemeral creek) or 20 metres, as

-(vi) Where possible, roads or laneways/shareways are to border open space areas in order to provide passive surveillance and access.
+- relevant, at any point unless otherwise justified to the satisfaction of the consent authority and as required by the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW). - (v) Open space areas are to be linked by pedestrian and cycle paths as far as practicable to provide an accessible network of open space. - (vi) Where possible, roads or laneways/shareways are to border open space areas to provide passive surveillance and access.